brooklynrail/brooklynrail-platform/content/events/2020/10/katherine-stewart-with-jamie-nares.md

 title: Katherine Stewart with Jamie Nares
 deck: Weekly conversations with activists, social justice practitioners, and changemakers.
-summary: "Please join us for our eighth installment of Common Ground, featuring Katherine Stewart, investigative reporter and author of The Power Worshippers:
-  Inside the Dangerous Rise of Religious Nationalism (Bloomsbury, 2020) in conversation with artist Jamie Nares for a dialogue on the Religious Right’s rise to political power."
+summary: Please join us for our eighth installment of Common Ground, featuring investigative reporter Katherine Stewart in conversation with artist Jamie Nares on the Religious Right’s rise to political power.
 people:
   - person: katherine-stewart
     event_bio: "Katherine Stewart is an investigative reporter and author who covers